jdaw1/penrose_tiling/text/postscript_distillable.md

 Back to the first instance of the string, at about line 17 of the file.
 The `ToPaint_XMin`, `ToPaint_XMax`, `ToPaint_YMin`, and `ToPaint_YMax`: choose what is to be painted.
-The `/ScaleFactor` should choose widsely given these, but you might want to change.
+The `/ScaleFactor` should choose wisely given these, but you might want to change.

 Indeed, for those tiling a non-huge space, this PostScript or its SVG equivalents, appropriately amended, might be all that is needed from this repo.